KSPModdingLibs/KSPCommunityFixes/README.md

 - **ExtendedDeployableParts** [KSP 1.12.0 - 1.12.3]<br/>Fix deployable parts (antennas, solar panels, radiators...) always starting in the extended state when the model isn't exported in the retracted state.
 This bug affect parts from various mods (ex : Ven's stock revamp solar panels).
 - **[DeltaVHideWhenDisabled](https://github.com/KSPModdingLibs/KSPCommunityFixes/pull/31)** [KSP 1.12.0 - 1.12.3]<br/>Hide the stock stage delta-v UI elements and navball extended burn info when `DELTAV_CALCULATIONS_ENABLED` and `DELTAV_APP_ENABLED` are disabled by another mod or in the KSP `settings.cfg` file.
 - **AsteroidSpawnerUniqueFlightId** [KSP 1.8.0 - 1.12.3]<br/>Fix the asteroid/comet spawner generating non-unique `Part.flightId` identifiers.
 This has a few minor side effects in stock (mainly incorrect science bonuses), but this field is heavily relied upon by various mods and this can cause major issues for them.
+- **PartListTooltipIconSpin** [KSP 1.8.0 - 1.12.3]<br/> Fix editor tooltip part icons not spinning anymore after hovering on a greyed out surface attachable only part while the editor is empty.

 #### Quality of Life tweaks